4 Mar 2022

 Food & Craft Vendors – Enjoy local delicacies beyond cracklins, including gumbo, jambalaya, and boudin, while browsing handcrafted goods from talented artisans.

 Cracklin Festival Pageant – Featuring contestants from across the region, celebrating the spirit of Acadiana and honoring the young women of the community.
-Official Crowning will be held at the festival grounds for the new 2024 Miss, Teen and Ms. Cracklin.
+Our Youth Pageant will be held on November 8th and our Miss & Teen Pageant on November 9th.
+See our website for more information and entry forms.
+Official Crowning will be held at the festival grounds for the new 2025 Miss & Teen Cracklin Festival Queens.

-Parade – Who doesn’t like a good hometown parade?
+Parade – Who doesn't like a good hometown parade?
 Every year our Cracklin Festival Parade rolls down Saizan Ave with our Festival King and Queen, visiting festival royalty, local school and community groups, even a few campaigning politicians every now and then.
 Come join us for all of fun!
-Anyone interested can sign up online under “Festival Events”.
+Anyone interested can sign up on-line under "Festival Events".

 Supporting the Community: